-Students at Kellogg School of Science and Technology at The Scripps Research Institute, San Diego State University, University of California, San Diego, including Scripps Institution of Oceanography, and Hahn School of Nursing and Health Science at the University of San Diego receive Scholar Award support.
+Students at The Skaggs Graduate School of Chemical and Biological Sciences at Scripps Research, San Diego State University, University of California, San Diego, including Scripps Institution of Oceanography, and Hahn School of Nursing and Health Science at the University of San Diego receive Scholar Award support.

 In order to participate in the ARCS Foundation Scholar Award program, ARCS Foundation Recipient Schools undergo a comprehensive evaluation that considers the strength of the degree programs, size and quality of the faculty, number of published scientific articles, library facilities, test scores, research grants from nationally recognized institutions, and faculty membership in such professional organizations as the National Academy of Sciences, the National Academy of Engineering, and The Institute of Medicine.